Inside Passage Cruise at a Glance

 The Alaska specialist.
 Holland America has been sailing the Inside Passage for over 75 years and holds more Glacier Bay permits than any other cruise line.
 Mid-sized ships (1,200–2,650 guests) are easier to navigate than mega-ships.
 The onboard atmosphere skews older — walkers, scooters, and canes are commonplace and the crew is experienced with them.
 Alaska naturalists on every sailing provide talks and wildlife spotting.
 The Dutch pea soup tradition on deck during glacier viewing days is a beloved ritual.

-Most Glacier Bay permits Older guest demographic
+Most Glacier Bay permits

 Excellent for seniors